 - 90,000 spectators family members – average family in settlements = 6 members

 - 45,000 people reached by communication and visibility activities

-Uganda, now, hosts more than 1.2 million refugees of which about 60% are children and receive simultaneous migratory emergency flows from South Sudan, the Democratic Republic of the Congo and Burundi.
-South Sudanese refugees are 801 thousand and the daily arrival rate remains high while arrivals from the DRC have increased during 2018.
+Uganda, now, hosts more than 1.4 million refugees of which about 60% are children and receive simultaneous migratory emergency flows from South Sudan, the Democratic Republic of the Congo and Burundi.
+South Sudanese refugees are more than 860 thousand and the daily arrival rate remains high while arrivals from the DRC have increased during 2019.

-With a simple narration we’ll inform beneficiarie about water: its hygiene, the borehole’s management and how to store and use it properly.
-HIV/AIDS will be covered with the ABC approach – abstinence, be faithful and condoms – plus the importance of testing and following the ARV therapy.
+With a simple narration, we’ll inform beneficiaries about water: its hygiene, the borehole’s management and how to store and use it properly.
+Also, HIV/AIDS will be covered thanks to the ABC approach – Abstinence, Be faithful and Condoms – plus the importance of testing and following the ARV therapy.

 The project relies on the collaboration of UNHCR, the United Nations agency responsible of refugee settlements in northern Uganda for the legal framework, organizing the tour, translation services, mobilizing communities, supervision of the educational messages and communication activities.